fabferri/movie-rental-postgresql/postgresql.md

 Users, groups, and roles are the same thing in PostgreSQL, with the only difference being that users have permission to log in by default.
 The **CREATE USER** and **CREATE GROUP** statements are actually aliases for the CREATE ROLE statement. <br>

-To create a PostgreSQL user, use the following SQL statement:
+To create a PostgreSQL user, use one of following statements:
 ```sql
 CREATE USER your_username WITH PASSWORD 'your_password';
 ```
-You can also create a user with the following SQL statement:
 ```sql
 CREATE ROLE your_username WITH LOGIN PASSWORD 'your_password';
 ```